 The California Board of Equalization doesn’t make it easy for online sellers to file sales tax.
 That’s one big reason why we created TaxJar.
 TaxJar’s state reports simplify the process.
 We wrote this post as a step-by-step guide for using TaxJar’s California local report to fill in the info you need to file your California sales tax return.
 Save hours on this tricky process!

-Note: You may want to double click to enlarge these screenshots so you can get a good look!
+Note: This will take about 10-15 minutes with TaxJar, depending on your sales volume.
+You may want to double click to enlarge these screenshots so you can get a good look!

-3.)
-Login to the State Website – Login to the California Board of Equalization website in a separate tab.
+3) Login to the California sales tax website.
+Login to the California Board of Equalization website in a separate tab.

 Choose the “Deductions” button:

 The enter the amount of “deductions” from your California state page:

 8) View your California Schedule B report on TaxJar (if the California system prompts you to file Schedule B).
 (While schedule B is second in alphabetical order, we think it’s easier to fill this schedule out first.
 You’ll soon see why.)
 To see your schedule B report in TaxJar, click the blue “Schedule B (County Tax Breakdown)” tab on your California State Report.
 Keep in mind that not every seller will be prompted to fill out Schedule B. If you aren’t, you can skip this step and the next one.

 9) Fill out Schedule B (Remember, not all sellers will file Schedule B).
 The highlighted column “Amount of 1% combined state and local tax” (above) is what needs to be input in Schedule B. California requires that you round up or down to the nearest dollar amount.
 Your TaxJar California state report provides these numbers to you already rounded so all you have to do is enter the number shown in your California sales tax filing.